LesUski/100-Days-in-Cloud/Labs/57-Securing-VPC-using-Private&Public-subnets/README.md

 ## Lab description

 In this lab I will create a new **VPC** with a **private and public subnets**.
 Then I will launch a host bastion in public subnet and another instance in the private one.
 Both subnets will have route table associated with them.
-Instance on hte public subnet route will have internet access through the **internet gateway**.
+Instance on the public subnet route will have internet access through the **internet gateway**.
 The instance in private subnet will have inbound internet traffic through the **NAT device**.
 In addition to security groups, the private subnet also has a **network access control list (NACL)** as an added measure of security.

 ---